Chirag-Devda/Portfolio/README.md

 1. **Spotify Clone**: A music streaming app inspired by Spotify's interface and functionality.
 2. **Food Ordering App**: A user-friendly platform for ordering food online with seamless navigation.
-3. **Coinhub**: A secure and efficient application for user authentication and cryptocurrency management.
+3. **Coinhub**: A secure and efficient application for user authentication

 ## Sections